without Internet Explorer,

 The vocals are yelling yet again.
 Tom seems pretty strained trying to pull them off but he doesn't ever completely lose it so he manages to pull off a good performance.
 Is it anything special?
 No. Is it tight?
 Hardly but it isn't sub-par, it works.
 It has the forgivable aspect of being packed with energy and enthusiasm though, which mixed with the simplicity of the music makes a sort of punk vibe, I'm not saying this is a punk album by any means but it does have the energy, exuberance and enthusiasm of punk.

 The guitar returns with groove, this time around though the grooves actually groove unlike the previous album.
 It drives songs forward with energy.
-It has a nice edge in the production that helps it accomplish these feats.
+It has a nice edge in the production and the tempos have been sped up which helps it accomplish these feats.
 It is by no means technically sound with some very simple riffs but it gets its job done.
 The solos are typical Slayer solos, screech and squeal, this time they don't throw effects in and put them at appropriate places on the tracks.

 The drumming is also typical of Slayer, fast and pounding.
 Again, nothing technically amazing or complex but it gets its job done.
 The bass is again mostly mixed out which is probably be a pity, I'm not sure it would actually do anything of note but hearing it would be nice.
+It does have its moments like the break on God Send Death but not really enough to demand much attention.
 Unfortunately only about half these songs were good.
 The other half were still weak.

-Standout Tracks: Disciple, God Hates Us All, Warzone and Payback
+Standout Tracks: Disciple, God Send Death, Warzone and Payback

 Do you like Show No Mercy?
 Hell Awaits?
 Reign In Blood?
 Are you a die-hard fan of the early and more evil side of Slayer that was pretty much just straight forward thrash metal that also bordered on the lines of speed metal?
 Do small changes in a band's sound for an album or two irk you?
 If all of your answers to those questions were "yes", then God Hates Us All might not be for you.
 From what I've noticed, this album seems to be one of those "Love it or hate it" affairs.
 One could love it for how angry/raw the music sounds and just how heavy everything overall is, or one could hate it for those exact reasons because maybe one didn't expect Slayer from the early 80's to descend into groove metal territory and writing lyrics as simplistic and arguably juvenile in songs like Payback and Exile.
 I can understand the hate side, but as a huge Slayer fan, I've come to appreciate all of their albums (Yes, even Diabolus In Musica) for different reasons.